asynkron/gam-web/src/docs/Durability.md

 mailbox would interact with the third point, or even what it would mean to decide upon the “successfully” part of point five.

-Along those same lines goes the reasoning in `Nobody Needs Reliable Messaging`_.
+Along those same lines goes the reasoning in [Nobody Needs Reliable Messaging](https://medium.com/@kellerapps/nobody-needs-reliable-messaging-7012ab5c5b18).
 The only meaningful way for a sender to know whether an interaction was successful is by receiving a business-level acknowledgement message, which is not something Proto.Actor could make up on its own (neither are we writing a “do what I mean” framework nor would you want us to).